 - Large amounts of child support arrears

 You probably do NOT need a lawyer for:

 - Paternity actions to compel child support — The state can require a DNA test to establish paternity, and DCS will calculate support and enter the order in most cases.

 - Collecting child support — DCS will collect unpaid child support on your behalf, and has authority to garnish wages.

-While child support typically ends when a child reaches age 18, parents in Washington State parents can be required to contribute Post Secondary Education Support (PSES) toward the costs of attending college.
-The amount of PSES can be a very contentious issue and the statutory guidelines are subject to interpretation.
+While child support typically ends when a child reaches the age of 18, parents in Washington parents can be required to contribute post-secondary education Support (PSES) toward the costs of attending college.
+The amount of PSES can be a very contentious issue, and the statutory guidelines are subject to interpretation.
 We can help you determine PSES obligations and represent you in court as necessary.